|

 Birds and wild animals hurry along;

-male and female phoenix come for the ceremonies.
+while a male and female phoenix come in ceremonial greeting.

 2. (As Section 1, but stopped sounds except for final phrase)